cal-itp/data-infra/docs/analytics_tools/storing_data.md

 ## Introduction

-Currently, report data can be stored in the `calitp-analytics-data` bucket.
+Currently, report data can be stored in the `calitp-analytics-data` bucket in Google Cloud Storage.

 In order to save data being used in a report, you can use two methods: